North Korea says no U.S. talks planned at Olympics, Pence vows continued pressure

 “You can’t have it that one person opens the door and another closes it,” he said.

-North Korea marked the founding anniversary of its army with a large military parade in Pyongyang on Thursday broadcast by state media, having last month changed the date of the celebration to the eve of the Olympics.
+North Korea marked the anniversary of the founding of its army with a large military parade in Pyongyang on Thursday broadcast by state media, having last month changed the date of the celebration to the eve of the Olympics.

-Kim Jong Un, in a black hat and matching coat, saluted troops while his wife walked beside him, television images showed.
+Kim Jong Un saluted troops while his wife walked beside him, television images showed.
 One of Kim’s close aides, Choe Ryong Hae, and Kim Yong Nam were also in attendance.

-The North’s state media also showed what appeared to be intercontinental ballistic missiles on launchers as thousands of North Koreans filled Kim Il Sung Square, named after Kim Jong Un’s grandfather, in Pyongyang.
+The North’s state media also showed what appeared to be intercontinental ballistic missiles on launchers as thousands of North Koreans filled Kim Il Sung Square, named after Kim Jong Un’s grandfather.

 “We have destroyed the enemy’s risk-taking provocations at every move,” Kim Jong Un said in a speech.
 He did not mention the United States, which North Korea considers its main enemy and regularly threatens to destroy in a sea of flames.